-Because of Covid-19, all services will be streamed via the Internet and/or conducted on Zoom.
+Services are in-person and streamed via the Internet and/or conducted on Zoom (except Kabbalat Shabbat and Shabbat Minhah/Ma’ariv, which are conducted in person and on Zoom).
 We use two siddurim, Siddur Lev Shalem (Shabbat services) and Siddur Sim Shalom (Weekday services).
-Please click here to download a pdf of the siddurim from the Rabbinical Assembly.
 Please see below for information on service times, streaming services, and for other resources.

 Usual Service Times (Please refer to our calendar for the Zoom/streaming links)

 Sunday: 9:00 am and 7:30 pm

 Monday – Thursday: 7:00 am and 7:30 pm

 Friday: 7:00 am and 5:30 pm for Kabbalat Shabbat

 Saturday 9:30 am and Minhah/Ma’ariv/Havdallah

 * On Rosh Hodesh, festivals, and holidays when Hallel is recited, morning services typically begin 15 minutes earlier than usual.

 *On some Legal Holidays (New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving, Xmas), weekday services typically begin at 9:00 am.

 Services at Temple Emunah are egalitarian.
 We are a lay lead congregation with many from the community participating in leading parts of the service or reading Torah.